Firearms regulation in the United Kingdom: Early history

 The concept of legislating the use and ownership of weapons goes back at least as far as 1285 (13 Edw.
 1) when the teaching or practice of fencing with a buckler was banned in the City of London.
 In 1305 the Statute of Arms stipulated the weapons that could be carried or used at a tournament of knights.
 This stated that not even a knight could bring a pointed sword, and his attendants were not permitted to wear or have a dagger.
-Throwing spears were banned in 1383 (7 Ric.
+Throwing spears was banned in 1383 (7 Ric.
 2. c.
 13), and in 1388 servants, apprentices, and labourers were banned from wearing a sword in public except in time of war (12 Ric.
 2. c.
 6).
 The Archery Act 1511 (3 Hen.
 8. c.
 3) banned foreigners from having or using a longbow in England, and also banned them from taking bows or arrows out of the country.

 The first legislation to specifically mention firearms was the Cross-bows, etc. Act 1514 (6 Hen.
 8. c.
 13), which prohibited the use of hand guns by anyone who did not own land with an income of at least forty marks per year.
 The same rule also applied to crossbows.
 There was an exception for those who lived on a ship, or within seven miles of the sea, or "upon any of the English Marches foranenst Scotland", when a gun or crossbow was permitted to defend one's home or town.
 The land value threshold was amended to £100 by the Cross-bows Act 1523 (14 & 15 Hen.
 8. c.
 7), and these rules were repeated in the Cross-bows Act 1533 (25 Hen.
 8. c.
 17).
-The provision that persons living within twelve miles of the border between England and Scotland were permitted to use crossbows and demyhake for the defence of their homes was repealed by the Union of England and Scotland Act 1606 (4 Jas 1 c 1.)
+The provision that persons living within twelve miles of the border between England and Scotland were permitted to use crossbows and demyhake for the defence of their homes was repealed by the Union of England and Scotland Act 1606 (4 Jas.
+1. c.
+1).
 In 1534, as a result of dissent within Wales to King Henry VIII proclaiming himself head of the Church of England, it was made illegal by the Marches in Wales Act 1534 (26 Hen.
 8. c.
 6) for any Welsh man or anyone in Wales to take a weapon of any sort, "any bill, longebowe, crosbowe, handgon, swerde, staffe, daggare, halberde, morespike, speare, or any other maner of weapon", to any public assembly, fair, market, church, or meeting, or within two miles of any court.